jocerfranquiz/python-opengl-framework/01_core_concepts.rst

 **Precision**: is the number of bits used to represent each pixel.

+**Shader**: is a program that is executed on the GPU to perform a specific task.

+**Vertex Shader**: is a program that runs on the GPU and is responsible for transforming vertices from object coordinates into clip coordinates.

+**Fragment Shader**: is a program that runs on the GPU and is responsible for computing the color of each pixel.

 Buffers
 ^^^^^^^

 **Buffer / data buffer / buffer memory**: is a memory region that is used to store temporary intermediate results of a rendering process.

+**Vertex Buffer Object (VBO)**: is a buffer that stores the vertex data for a mesh.

+**Index Buffer Object (IBO)**: is a buffer that stores the index data for a mesh.

+**Vertex Array Object (VAO)**: is a collection of vertex buffer objects and index buffer objects.

 **Frame buffer**: is a buffer that is used to store the final image that is being rendered.
 It may contain color, depth, and stencil information.